 Fasting is also the willful refraining from drinking and eating.
 Fasting can also be referred to as the metabolic status of a person who has not eaten all night.

 Dua for Breaking Fast (Opening Fast) at the time of Iftar

-When a Muslim opens their fast, they recite a small dua or verse recommended by our Holy Prophet Muhammad PBUH.
-It is mandatory to recite the dua after maghrib azan, and after reciting a Muslim eat dates and continue to eat further dishes; that’s how Muslims open their fast.
+When a Muslims opens their fast, they recite a small dua or verse recommended by our Holy Prophet Muhammad PBUH.
+It is mandatory to recite the dua after maghrib azan, and after reciting a Muslim, eat dates and continue to eat other dishes; that’s how Muslims open their fast.